ThomasPerretta/optionsProjects/README.md

 # optionsProjects
-Python projects which visualize options and finds arbitrage in option tables
+Python projects which visualizes options and finds arbitrage in option tables